 If you're looking to save some time and money but still want to enjoy a delicious pizza that tastes homemade, buying frozen or refrigerated pizza dough can be a great solution.
 Here, we review Whole Foods Market Certified Organic White Pizza Dough.

 Whole Foods Frozen Pizza Dough by the Numbers

+Whole Foods Market Certified Organic White Pizza Dough can be found in the freezer or refrigerated section of Whole Foods Market.
 They also sell a whole wheat variety.
-A medium-sized frozen ball of dough weighing in at one pound, it's small and easy to get home.
-While nothing can replace the taste and texture of homemade pizza dough, buying pre-made frozen or refrigerated pizza dough can save hours of time and allow you to make pizza at home with just the bare minimum of advance planning.
-Plus, it's organic!
-All you need to do is defrost the dough in the refrigerator the night before and then bring it up to room temperature before you want to use it, which takes about 30 to 40 minutes.
+A medium-sized frozen ball of dough weighs in at one pound, making it small and easy to get home.
+While nothing can replace the taste and texture of homemade pizza dough, buying pre-made frozen or refrigerated dough can save hours of time and allow you to make pizza at home with just the bare minimum of advance planning.
+All you need to do is defrost the dough in the refrigerator the night before (if frozen) and then bring it up to room temperature for 30 to 40 minutes before you want to use it.

 "Just Shape, Top, and Bake"

 As it says on the front of the bag, “Just shape, top, and bake.”
 There aren't really directions for how to shape or stretch the dough, but if you know how to stretch pizza dough, then you'll do fine with this one.
 Stretching it out was actually fairly easy—the dough did not tear or overstretch and it wasn't too sticky.
 Like any dough, it's important to stretch it on a well-floured surface with floured hands.
 It did shrink back on itself a bit, making it difficult to get a very thin crust, but it's possible if you have patience.
 There's enough dough in the bag to make one medium-to-large pie—sufficient for two people or one very hungry person.